miguilimzero/filament-auto-panel/README.md

 This feature only sets the column default visibility in the top-right menu of your table.
 You can enable/disable any column visibility at any time using the panel.

 > [!NOTE]
-> The primary key column will always be shown.
+> The primary key column is always shown.
 You cannot customize form or infolist columns visibility.

 ## Searchable Columns